mcfanda/qualtrics/README.md

 In this implementation, each digit is shown for T milliseconf (T=1000 by default but can be changed).
 The first sequence shows K (K=3 by default but can be changed) digits.
 If the participants gets it right, the next sequence is of K+1 digits.
 If the participants gets it wrong, another sequence of length K is shown.
-The task ends and so the memory span is defined when the participant makes three consecutive errors for a given sequence length or when the span is 9 (this also can be changed easely).
+The task ends and so the memory span is defined when the participant makes three consecutive errors for a given sequence length or when the span is 9 (this also can be changed easily).

 The same task is duplicated asking the participant to type the digit sequence in reverse order.